stanford-policylab/opp/py/data_readme_template.md

   May or early June, i.e. 2010-05-08, 2011-06-02, 2012-05-05, 2013-05-04,
   2014-05-10, 2015-05-09, 2016-05-20; it's unclear what these correspond to and the PD has not yet responded to our inquiry
+- subject_race is based on raw_race, which is passed through

 ## Statewide, ND
 **Data notes**: